githubpartners/microsoft-learn/github/configure-dependabot-security-updates-on-github-repo/includes/4-dependabot-security-updates.md

 ## Supported repositories

 GitHub automatically enables Dependabot security updates for every repository that meets the following prerequisites:

 - The repository isn't a fork.
 - The repository isn't archived.
 - The repository is public or it's private and you've enabled the read-only analysis by the dependency graph, and vulnerability alerts in the repository's settings.
+- If your organization has already set up **Automatically enable for new repositories**
 - Dependabot security updates aren't disabled for the repository.

 ## Manually enable security updates

-You can enable security updates manually on private repositories that don't meet the prerequisites mentioned in the section above.
+You can enable security updates manually on private repositories at a personal or organizational level that don't meet the prerequisites mentioned in the section above.
 Make sure you've enabled the dependency graph and Dependabot alerts on your repository, and follow these steps to manually enable security updates for it:

 1. Sign in to your GitHub account and select your profile photo from the upper-right.
 2. Select **Settings** > **Code security and analysis**.